LuigiCavalieri/quotes-app/readme.md

 # Quotes App

 _Quotes App_ is a full-stack TypeScript application I'm actively developing in the meanwhile I get a new job.
-The first iteration of this app was part of a job interview I undergone.
+The first iteration of this app was part of a job interview I underwent.

 The app is intended to let a user save her favourite quotes and discover, and save, new randomly generated quotes fetched through the API Ninjas service.
 The following are its main features: